pjh68/pjh68.github.io/_posts/2024-11-28-remote-first-lessons.md

 To some extent I’ve personally mitigated this by making sure I see people in the evening.
 I appreciate this is a privilege that comes from not having caring responsibilities and having my life configured in such a way this is relatively easy.
 Certainly compared to my 20s when my whole life was configured around working hard, partying hard and then getting on the tube home - I didn’t know anyone near where I actually lived.

 This could be considered an unbundling, of life from work.
-I’ve feel that loses something.
+I feel that loses something.
 I’m not sure I like it.
 And I know others don’t like it and have voted with their feet.
 This is a hard one to square.

 ## Insight #6: You can build personal connections remotely, but you don’t have the same handy tools as the real world